-During the winter, the shortened days and colder climate may not be a draw for everyone.
+During the fall and winter, the shortened days and colder climate may not be a draw for everyone.
 But winter is the perfect time, in my opinion, to take advantage of some of Ireland’s cosiest pubs.

 There is no better feeling than sitting by a roaring turf fire, pint in hand with a thick pair of woollen socks enclosed in well worn boots as you rest by the fire’s edge after an exhilarating day of adventuring.
-Why not soak up the atmosphere in one of these winter-ready establishments below?
+Why not soak up the atmosphere in one of these fall and winter-ready establishments below?